pleasefindmethis.com

 4. Add acceptance criteria

-Say what a finder must provide: current listing, seller contact, local lead, donor unit, or compatibility proof.
+Say what a useful public clue should include: a current listing, public seller path, local shop, donor unit, or compatibility evidence.

 Request checklist